ms-iot/content/en-US/Docs/HeadlessMode.md

 Headed mode is defined by the prescence of UI.
 In *headed* mode a single UI app will be launched at system boot and there can additionally be 0 or more "Background Apps"(StartupTasks).

 ### Headless mode
-Headelss mode has no UI.
+Headless mode has no UI.
 Devices that don't need UI functionality can be set to *headless* mode.
 The UI stack is disabled and UI apps will not launch.
 This reduces the amount of system resources used.
 If you attach a monitor to your device, the screen will be black.

     NOTE: If you put your device into headless mode, then you can use the Windows 10 IoT Core Dashboard application, described below, to find its IP address.